libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## Edns-Tcp-Keepalive Option

-The edns-tcp-keepalive (OPTION-CODE 11 {{!RFC7828}}) Field-name is `KEEPALIVE` and its Field-value is displayed as Decimal value displayed in seconds.
+The edns-tcp-keepalive (OPTION-CODE 11 {{!RFC7828}}) Field-name is `KEEPALIVE` and its Field-value is the TIMEOUT in seconds displayed as decimal number with exactly one decimal digit and a dot as decimal separator.

 ## Padding Option {#padding}